jorgemspereira/Social-Flood/README.md

 # Social Flood

-Website, that uses [mapbox](https://www.mapbox.com/) to display in a map, all the geo-referenced images used in my MSc thesis experiments.
+Website that uses [mapbox](https://www.mapbox.com/) to display in a map, all the geo-referenced images used in my MSc thesis experiments.

 ### How to use